~ 80 – 120 cm, 3 – 5 ft

 Conversion of grasslands to agriculture, afforestation and other development, habitat loss and conflicts with agriculture.

 Conduct applied research on issues important to the future of Sandhill Cranes, and develop creative solutions to emerging conservation challenges.
-We are:

 - Promoting the use of deterrents for those farmers who have experienced crop damage from cranes.